awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-manually-create-OpsItems.md

 1. For **Deduplication string**, enter words the system should use to check for duplicate OpsItems\.
 For more information about deduplication strings, see [Reducing duplicate OpsItems](OpsCenter-working-with-OpsItems.md#OpsCenter-working-deduplication)\.

-1. \(Optional\) For **Notifications**, specify the SNS topic ARN where you want notifications sent when this OpsItem is updated\.
+1. \(Optional\) For **Notifications**, specify the Amazon SNS topic ARN where you want notifications sent when this OpsItem is updated\.
 You must specify an Amazon SNS ARN that is in the same AWS Region as the OpsItem\.

 1. \(Optional\) Under **Related resources**, choose **Add** to specify the ID or an Amazon Resource Name \(ARN\) of the impacted resource and any related resources\.